-16.2 shall be delivered by email with formal written confirmation served by hand or prepaid first class post to the registered office of the other party or to such other address as may from time to time be notified to the other party in writing.
+18.2 shall be delivered by email, with formal written confirmation served by hand or prepaid first class post to the registered office of the other party or to such other address as may from time to time be notified to the other party in writing.

-(b) on the date of delivery if delivered by hand prior to 5.00 pm on a Business Day, otherwise on the next Business Day following the date of delivery; or
+- on the date of delivery if delivered by hand prior to 5.00pm on a Business Day, otherwise on the next Business Day following the date of delivery; or

-17.1 The Customer will not assign, resell, sublease or in any other way transfer the Service (or any element thereof), or any of its rights or obligations under the terms of this Agreement without our prior written consent.
+19.1 Customer will not assign, resell, sublease or in any other way transfer the Service (or any element thereof), or any of its rights or obligations under the terms of this Agreement without CircleLoop’s prior written consent.

-17.2 Contravention of this restriction in any way, whether successful or not will entitle us to terminate the Service and/or the Agreement immediately.
+19.2 Contravention of this restriction in any way, whether successful or not will entitle CircleLoop to terminate the Service and/or the Agreement immediately.

-17.3 We may assign or transfer its rights or obligations under this Agreement by written notice to the Customer.
+19.3 CircleLoop may assign or transfer its rights and/or obligations under this Agreement by written notice to Customer.

-18.4 The Customer may not vary this Agreement without the written consent of us.
+20.4 Customer may not vary this Agreement without CircleLoop’s written consent.

-18.8 This Agreement and any disputes or claims arising out of or in connection with its subject matter are governed by and construed in accordance with the law of England.
+20.8 This Agreement and any disputes or claims (whether contractual or non-contractual) arising out of or in connection with its subject matter are governed by and construed in accordance with the law of England.

-18.9 The parties irrevocably agree that the courts of England have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with this Agreement.
+20.9 The parties irrevocably agree that the courts of England have exclusive jurisdiction to settle any dispute or claim (whether contractual or non-contractual) that arises out of or in connection with this Agreement.